jonahkohn/cell_count/readme.md

 ### Executing on Data

+1. Enter your cellcount conda environment by running `conda activate cell_count` in your terminal.

-1. Copy the desired animal_id folder anywhere on your desktop.
+2. Copy the desired animal_id folder anywhere on your desktop.

-2. Run crop_mips_multiple.ijm in ImageJ, and select the copied animal_id folder.
+3. Run crop_mips_multiple.ijm in ImageJ, and select the copied animal_id folder.

-3. Using the rectangle pointer tool, adjust the given ROI rectangle to include the cells in the MIP image.
-Do not adjust the size of the rectangle.
+4. Using the rectangle pointer tool, adjust the given ROI rectangle to include the cells in the MIP image.

-4. Using the terminal, run **cell_count_multiple.py**.
+5. Using the terminal, run **cell_count_multiple.py**.
 Select the copied animal_id folder again.

-5. Open the newly created cc_auto_results folder.
+6. Open the newly created cc_auto_results folder.

-6. Initialize the composite MIP images using the cell counter plugin.
+7. Initialize the composite MIP images using the cell counter plugin.
 Load the corresponding XML coordinate files.

-7. Confirm cell placements, and adjust thresholds/parameters as necessary.
+8. Confirm cell placements, and adjust thresholds/parameters as necessary.
 It may be helpful to look in cc_save_data (inside MIP folder) to analyze the segmented images.

 ### Tips and Adjustments